Chilli

 Many of the veggies planted or sown in through spring may start cropping during the month, some earlier than others.
 Pick what you need daily and rinse in clean water to remove dirt and dust before eating.
 Beans, lettuce, tomatoes, beetroot, spring onions, snap peas, silverbeet and sweet corn all taste better fresh from the garden.

 Seedlings of summer favourites and Asian greens may still be planted now into well prepared and fertilised soil.
-Add a long-term or slow release fertiliser and mix through the soil then moisten well a few days before planting.
+Add a long-term or controlled release fertiliser and mix through the soil then moisten well a few days before planting.

 The first of the stone fruits – cherries – ripen early in December.
 The first box into the wholesale markets is usually auctioned off for a handsome sum, donated to charity.
 Later in the month, apricots will be ripe, followed by early season plums.